 Take a deep breath.

-Usually, it’s normal to feel sore or stiff a few days after a hard session at the gym or long run, even if you had no pain at the time of the activity.
+Usually, it’s normal to feel sore or stiff a few days after a hard session at the gym or a long run, even if you had no pain at the time of the activity.

 But why does it keep happening to you?
-What causes lower back pain after workout and most importantly – how to prevent it from happening again?
+What causes lower back pain after a workout and most importantly – how to prevent it from happening again?

 This guide offers simple answers to all of these questions.

-A few possible causes for lumbar pain after exercising are:
+According to research, a few possible causes for lumbar pain after exercising are:

 1. DOMS – Delayed Onset Muscle Soreness – also known as “muscle fever“, this common phenomenon usually occurs after resistance or strength training and tends to resolve over a few days on its own.